What will be true about Trump's tariff dividend? ("stimulus check")

 • The base value of the dividend per person is what matters.
 If you can get $2000 cash but also have options for a $2100 tax credit or a $1900 instant deposit, that's a $2000 check

-• If the base value of the checks don't end up being the same per person and end up straddling over one of the options, the option resolves to the percent across the line (say 20% of receivers only get $100 and the other 80% get $300, then "≥$200" resolves to 80%)
+• If the base value doesn't end up being the same per person and ends up straddling over one of the answers, the answer resolves to the percent across the line (say 20% of receivers only get $100 and the other 80% get $300, then "≥$200" resolves to 80%)

-• "non-citizens or non-existent persons" is intentionally broad to include companies, AIs, and fraud
+• "non-citizens or non-existent persons" is intentionally broad in order to also include companies, AIs, and fraud

 AI Gibberish Area, occasionally deleted: